paulkarpenko/us-code-ui/uscode/title-20-education/chapter-048-department-of-education.md

 (4) There shall be in the Department a Director of the Institute of Education Sciences who shall be appointed in accordance with section 114(a) of the Education Sciences Reform Act of 2002 [[20 U.S.C.
 9514(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9514/a&num=0&edition=prelim)] and perform the duties described in that Act [[20 U.S.C.
 9501](./chapter-076-education-research-statistics-evaluation-information-and-dissemination.md#section-9501) et seq.].

-**(c) Inspector General** There shall be in the Department an Inspector General appointed in accordance with the Inspector General Act of 1978.
+**(c) Inspector General** There shall be in the Department an Inspector General appointed in accordance with chapter 4 of title 5.

 **(d) Under Secretary of Education** There may be in the Department an Under Secretary of Education who shall perform such functions as the Secretary may prescribe.
 The Under Secretary shall be appointed by the President, by and with the advice and consent of the Senate.